Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Is Kabukicho safe for families?

-If you are traveling with kids, visit before the late-night bar crowd builds, stay on the main streets, and avoid host-club and adult-entertainment side streets.
+If you are traveling with kids, visit before the late-night bar crowd builds, stay on the main streets such as Central Road, and avoid host-club and adult-entertainment side streets.

 Is it safe to stay in a hotel in Kabukicho?